Top Speed (video game)

+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4, as well as their Arcade Archives 2 series for the Nintendo Switch 2, PlayStation 5 and Xbox Series X/S in February 2026.

+Gameplay

-Full Throttle, also known as Top Speed, is a one-player racing arcade game developed by Taito in 1987.
-It is similar in style to the Out Run games in that it features a fast, red car hurtling through the US countryside.
+It is similar in style to the Out Run games in that it features a fast, red car hurtling through the countryside.
 The key difference in gameplay is the addition of a nitro boost button.
-The game was released under the title Full Throttle in Japan, Top Speed in North America, and both Full Throttle and Top Speed in Europe.

 Reception

 In Japan, Game Machine listed Full Throttle on their November 15, 1987 issue as being the second most-successful upright arcade unit of the month.

 Clare Edgeley of Computer and Video Games gave Top Speed a positive review, comparing it favorably to Out Run and complimented its graphics and smooth handling.
 Commodore User, on the other hand, rated Full Throttle five out of ten, calling it a clone of Out Run and comparing it unfavorably to Sega's game.